 In most type 1 and type 2A, 2B and 2M VWD, the VWD gene is dominant.
-This means that if one parent has a VWD gene, they have a one in two (50%) chance of passing the gene on to each of their children.
+This means that if one parent has a VWD gene, they have a 1 in 2 (50%) chance of passing the gene on to each of their children.
 They or their children may or may not have symptoms.

 If one member of a family is diagnosed with VWD, the doctor may recommend testing other members to see whether they have VWD as well.

 VWD can be difficult to diagnose and repeated testing may be needed to confirm the diagnosis.

 Many people’s symptoms are mild and they may not be diagnosed until they have a major bleeding problem, eg from surgery or an injury.
 However, if they have a severe form of VWD, they will usually have major bleeding problems as a baby or small child and will often be diagnosed within their first year of life.

 - A personal history of bleeding or bruising more than normal from mucous membranes or skin after injury, trauma or surgery and